saigyo/amazon_start_stop/README.md

 # (everytime you stop an instance Amazon dissociates Elastic IPs)
 $ heroku config:set AWS_ELASTIC_IP=

 # The start and stop times (in 24h clock hours, UTC timezone) are configured per config vars as well:
 $ heroku config:set START_HOUR=
 $ heroku config:set STOP_HOUR=
 ```

-Please note, that the script currently only works for time ranges within the same day, e.g. START_HOUR=8 and STOP_HOUR=18,
-but not for time ranges crossing midnight.

 In development create an `.env`.